utpaljai/note-api/README.md

-Search note by created by, updated by or note Id
+Search note by created by and updated by or note Id or note text

      GET http://localhost:8080/notes/1